 Calibration tests

 Calibration tests shall be carried out at less than 70 % of specified current to check the proper functioning of the test set-up with regard to the moment of switching on, the current setting, the damping and the duration.
-Tests which results in current of 95% or more of the specified current may be counted toward fulfillment of the required number of tests.
+Tests which result in current of 95% or more of the specified current may be counted toward fulfillment of the required number of tests.

 Terminal voltage limits